gastrofix-gmbh/pytest-failed-to-verify/README.rst

 Installation
 ------------

-For now it can be installed using the following command:
+You can install the plugin using the following command:
-``pip install -e git://github.com/gastrofix-gmbh/pytest-failed-to-verify.git#egg=pytest-failed-to-verify``

-*Note: The plugin is now available via PyPi/pip also.*
 ``pip install pytest-failed-to-verify``